From Laplacian-to-Adjacency Matrix for Continuous Spins on Graphs: Introduction

 \section{Introduction}

 The assumption of homogeneity is standard practice in theoretical physics, as it enables the use of Fourier transforms and greatly simplifies the analysis of many-body systems \cite{cardy1996scaling,zee2010quantum,simon2013oxford}.
 This assumption, however, removes the influence of underlying spatial structures.
-There are indeed many contexts where it is necessary to study the properties of particles or spins breaking translational invariance giving rise to new physical phenomena \cite{chaikin1995principles,benavraham2000diffusion,mezard2009information}.
-The study of properties of particles or variables on graphs finds applications in diverse areas, spanning from urban and biological networks \cite{barthelemy2022spatial} to complex systems \cite{albert2002statistical}, random walks \cite{burioni2001random} and statistical mechanics \cite{gefen1980critical,rammal1983random,monceau2011critical,kulske2025ising}.
-As a further motivation, recent progress in the control of trapping potentials in ultracold atomic systems using digital micromirror devices \cite{gauthier2016direct,smith2021generation} and holographic methods \cite{gaunt2012robust,harte2014conjugate} has enabled the realisation of finely tunable lattice geometries and energy potentials, which can also be well controlled by optical tweezer arrays \cite{kaufman2018microscopic}.
-By using counterpropagating laser beams one can create one-dimensional chains of Bose-Einstein condensates \cite{cataliotti2001josephson,morsch2006dynamics}, and with holographic techniques a junction of three or four one-dimensional waveguides (forming a so-called $Y$ graph) has been constructed \cite{buccheri2016holographic}.
-The counterpart of these advances in superconducting networks is provided by the possibility of connecting Josephson junctions according to a non-translational invariant topology \cite{sodano2006inhomogenous,silvestrini2007topology,lucci2022quantum}.
+In fact, there are many contexts in which it is necessary to study the properties of particles or spins breaking translational invariance giving rise to new physical phenomena \cite{chaikin1995principles,benavraham2000diffusion,mezard2009information}.
+The study of properties of particles or variables on graphs finds applications in diverse areas, spanning from urban and biological networks \cite{barthelemy2022spatial}, to complex systems \cite{albert2002statistical}, random walks \cite{burioni2001random} and statistical mechanics \cite{gefen1980critical,rammal1983random,monceau2011critical,kulske2025ising}.
+As a further motivation, recent progress in the control of trapping potentials in ultracold atomic systems using digital micromirror devices \cite{gauthier2016direct,smith2021generation} and holographic methods \cite{gaunt2012robust,harte2014conjugate} has enabled the realization of finely tunable lattice geometries and energy potentials, which can also be well controlled by optical lattices \cite{cataliotti2001josephson,morsch2006dynamics} and optical tweezer arrays \cite{kaufman2018microscopic}.
+With holographic techniques a junction of three or four one-dimensional waveguides (forming a so-called $Y$ graph) has been constructed \cite{buccheri2016holographic} and similar non-translational invariant topologies have been built by connecting superconducting Josephson junctions \cite{sodano2006inhomogenous,silvestrini2007topology,lucci2022quantum}.
 These developments allow the direct study of quantum particles and the related effective spin models on controllable non-translational invariant graphs.